Ngarutjaranya

-Ngarutjaranya, also known as Mount Woodroffe (officially Ngarutjaranya/Mount Woodroffe), is a mountain in the Australian state of South Australia, located in the Anangu Pitjantjatjara Yankunytjatjara lands in the state's northwest.
+Mount Woodroffe, also known as Ngarutjaranya (officially Mount Woodroffe/Ngarutjaranya), is a mountain in the Australian state of South Australia, located in the Anangu Pitjantjatjara Yankunytjatjara lands in the state's northwest.
 It is South Australia's highest peak, at 1,435 metre.

 Cultural significance

 The name of the mountain comes from the Pitjantjatjara language.

 In Pitjantjatjara mythology, the mountain embodies the mythological creature Ngintaka.

 Geography

-Ngarutjaranya is located in the far northwest of South Australia, in the Musgrave Ranges.
+Mount Woodroffe is located in the far northwest of South Australia, in the Musgrave Ranges.
 The mountain range rises some 700–800 metres from the surrounding plains and comprises massifs of granite and gneiss.

 History

 William Ernest Giles was the first European man to pass through the area and camped to the south of Woodroffe on September 7, 1873.
 William Christie Gosse had previously named it Mt Woodroffe on July 20 that same year.
 Woodroffe was named after George Woodroffe Goyder, Surveyor-General of South Australia and an early Australian explorer.